Tony Daniel

-Tony S. Daniel, is an American comic book writer and artist, known for his work on various books for DC Comics, including Teen Titans, Flash: The Fastest Man Alive, and Batmanand Deathstroke and Nocterra as well as many other books as well as many covers for both Marvel and DC Comics.
+Antonio Salvador Daniel (born 1977), known by the Anglicised professional name Tony S. Daniel or simply Tony Daniel, is an American comic book writer and artist, known for his work on various books for DC Comics, including Teen Titans, Flash: The Fastest Man Alive, and Batman and Deathstroke and Nocterra as well as many other books as well as many covers for both Marvel and DC Comics.

 Career

 Daniel worked on various titles with Image Comics including his own creation, The Tenth.
 He also worked on titles for Marvel Comics.
 He gained status at DC Comics with his run on Teen Titans with writer Geoff Johns.
 He finished out the short lived Flash: The Fastest Man Alive series with Marc Guggenheim from issues #11-13, which ended with Bart Allen's death.

 From there, Daniel began his work for the main Batman title with writer Grant Morrison, beginning his run with issue #670.
 This issue began the Resurrection of Ra's al Ghul crossover.
 He and Morrison collaborated on the "Batman R.I.P." storyline during that time.
 After "R.I.P.", Daniel wrote and illustrated Battle for the Cowl, the main mini-series dealing with the story's aftermath.

 In 2009, after Judd Winick and Mark Bagley's four-issue run on Batman, Tony Daniel took over for a six-issue arc handling both writing and art duties.
 Daniel worked with Grant Morrison again on issue #701-702.
 He returned as writer and artist starting with issue #704 in November 2010 with his arc on Batman coming to an end at issue #712.
 Shortly after, Daniel was announced as the writer and artist of the relaunched Detective Comics, which was dubbed DC's flagship series.
 In addition, he was announced as the writer of DC's The Savage Hawkman series, which he would stay on until the eighth issue.
 Daniel stayed on Detective Comics until the twelfth issue, by which time he drew an annual for the series as well.